GeaucefStone/Sortition/README.md

 # SDR Sortition Service

-## Copyright Notice
-Copyright © 2024 Geaucef Stone.
-All rights reserved under the terms of the GNU GPL v3.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by